 GEMS is located near The Ohio State University in an historic building purchased in May 2017.
-We partner with multiple OSU programs including: OSU Honors & Scholars' (Adopt a School provides over 100 undergraduate students as volunteer tutors); The Office of Student Life, and a variety of departments on campus to supplement learning in our curriculum.
+We partner with multiple OSU programs including: OSU Honors & Scholars' (Adopt a School provides over 100 undergraduate students as volunteer tutors); The Office of Student Life, and a variety of departments on campus to supplement learning in our curriculum including the Department of Teaching and Learning.